endermejia/local-walls/README.md

 ## Pre-commit formatting

-This repo runs the formatter automatically before each commit via a Git pre-commit hook.
+This repo runs Prettier automatically before each commit via Husky + lint-staged.
+Only staged files are formatted and re-staged, so your other unstaged changes are not affected.

 How to enable locally:

 - Ensure dependencies are installed: `npm install` (this runs the `prepare` script that sets up Husky).
-- Husky will execute `.husky/pre-commit`, which runs `npm run format`.
+- Husky executes `.husky/pre-commit`, which runs `lint-staged`.

 Notes:

-- You can run the formatter manually with `npm run format`.
+- You can run the formatter manually with `npm run format` (formats the entire `src` directory).
 - If you had installed dependencies before this change, run `npm run prepare` once to install Git hooks.

 ## Additional Resources